vk4bay/esp-idf/docs/en/api-reference/peripherals/cap_touch_sens.rst

 The filter can help to increase the stability in different use cases.
 The filter can be registered by calling :cpp:func:`touch_sensor_config_filter` and specify the configurations :cpp:type:`touch_sensor_filter_config_t`.
 These configurations mainly determine how to filter and update the benchmark and read data.
 Please note that all touch channels will share this filter.

 To deregister the filter, you can call :cpp:func:`touch_sensor_config_filter` again, and set the second parameter (i.e. :cpp:type:`touch_sensor_filter_config_t` pointer) to ``NULL``.

-.. only:: esp32

-    The touch sensor version {IDF_TARGET_TOUCH_SENSOR_VERSION} does not natively support the hardware filter, but the driver can set up a periodically triggered software filter based on ``esp_timer``.
-The interval for the software filter can be specified by :cpp:member:`touch_sensor_filter_config_t::interval_ms`.
-Additionally, the :cpp:member:`touch_sensor_filter_config_t::data_filter_fn` supports to specify a custom filtering function.
-If there are no special filter requirements, this interface can be set to ``NULL`` to use the default filter in the driver.

-.. only:: not esp32

-    The touch sensor version {IDF_TARGET_TOUCH_SENSOR_VERSION} supports the hardware filter.
-The filtering and updating strategy for the benchmark can be configured by :cpp:member:`touch_sensor_filter_config_t::benchmark`, while the filtering of read values can be configured by :cpp:member:`touch_sensor_filter_config_t::data`.

 .. code-block:: c